 The Defense Dept.'s Inspector General rejected a claim that the U.S. Navy used proprietary technology in development of real-time motion video downlink capability for the P-3 patrol aircraft.
 A McLean, Va., company, Aerobureau, said that its television enhanced situational awareness (TESA) concept was instrumental in the Navy's adaptation of the Pioneer unmanned aerial vehicle's reconnaissance system to the P-3.
 But the IG said the Naval Air Warfare Center, Weapons Div., ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "DOD IG rejects claim that Navy used proprietary data for P-3 video system".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "DOD IG rejects claim that Navy used proprietary data for P-3 video system".